Cheapest non-owner car insurance companies in Idaho

 Best non-owner car insurance in Idaho

-While Auto-Owners is the top choice, State Farm and Travelers are also great options for non-owner coverage.
+Although Auto-Owners came out on top, State Farm and Travelers are also excellent choices for providing non-owner coverage.

-The table below shows a comparison of the best non-owner car insurance companies in Idaho.
+The table below compares the top non-owner car insurance companies in Idaho.

 CompanyAverage annual premiumJ.D.
 PowerNAICAM BestOverall score